buymeasoda/refdocs/Unix/Working with files and directories.md

     cat <file>

+Join files together

+    cat <file1> <file2>

-Create a new file, and add content via the command line, end with CTRL + d (on a fresh line)
+Create or overwrite a file and add content via the command line (end with CTRL + d on a fresh line)

     cat > <file>